vennbury/lessons/python/basics/introduction/how-this-course-works.md

 Vennbury University is a mastery-based and project-focused learning platform.
 Our goal is to provide the best resources for you to master a particular topic.
 More information can be found on Vennbury Universities’ [about page](https://vennbury.com/).<br><br>

 By the end of this course, not only will you get a new tool under your belt, but also be able to use it on your own.
-The distinguishing feature of Vennbury University is that it doesn’t hold your hand at any point throughout - you will be provided guidance and help, but learning and problem solving will be your and only your job.<br><br>
+The distinguishing feature of Vennbury University is that it doesn’t hold your hand at any point throughout - you will be provided guidance and help, but learning and problem-solving will be your and only your job.<br><br>

 We will start by getting familiar with the programming world and what doors of knowledge Python opens for you.
-Afterwards, we’ll configure your development environment.
+Afterward, we’ll configure your development environment.
 We’ll learn how to use Git and GitHub.
 Then, we’ll learn the basics of Python: variables, data types, conditions, loops, and functions.
-We’ll dive deeper into data types and learn about advanced use of functions.<br><br>
+We’ll dive deeper into data types and learn about the advanced use of functions.<br><br>

 After that, we’ll increase the level of abstraction and talk about different programming paradigms - Objective-Oriented Programming (OOP) and functional programming - and how they are realized in Python.<br><br>